-а is the recoverable percentage of residual input tax, rounded off to the nearest 2 decimal places. t is the total value (exclusive of GST) of taxable supplies made in the taxable period 0 is the total value (exclusive of GST) of all excluded supplies S is the total value of all supplies made in the taxable period residual input tax incurred for that particular taxable period.
+r is the recoverable percentage of residual input tax, t is the total value (exclusive of GST) of taxable supplies (including supplies made outside Malaysia which would be taxable if made in Malaysia, deemed taxable and disregarded supplies) made in the taxable period O is the total value (exclusive of GST) of all excluded supplies

-11.1.4 The ratio of claimable input tax is expressed in percentage and rounded off to the nearest 2 decimal places.
-The amount of residual input tax that can be claimed in a taxable period is then calculated by multiplying the recoverable percentage of residual input tax with the
+- s is the total value (exclusive of GST) of taxable (including supplies made outside Malaysia which would be taxable if made in Malaysia, deemed taxable and disregarded supplies) and exempt supplies made in the taxable period. - 15.
+The ratio of claimable input tax is expressed in percentage and rounded off to the nearest 2 decimal places.
+The amount of residual input tax that can be claimed in a taxable period is then calculated by multiplying the recoverable percentage of residual input tax with the residual input tax incurred for that particular taxable period.

-Mix Co.
+Mixed Co.
 Sdn.
-Bhd., whose current tax year ends on 31st December 2016, has in his taxable period of May 2016, made some mixed supplies and at the same time incurred residual input tax as follows:
+Bhd., whose current tax year ends on 31 December 2016, has in his taxable period of May 2016, made some mixed supplies and at the same time incurred residual input tax as follows:

-RM S Value of all supplies (exclusive of tax) 240,000.00 t Value of all taxable supplies, exclusive of tax 200,000.00 0 Value of a capital goods disposed off, (exclusive of tax) 50,000.00 0 Value of self-supplies, exclusive of tax 20,000.00 е Value of exempt supplies 40,000.00 Residual input tax incurred 10,000.00 claimed for the period is,
+RM t Value of all taxable supplies, exclusive of tax 200,000.00 е Value all of exempt supplies 40,000.00 О Value of a capital goods disposed off (exclusive of tax) 50,000.00 О Value of incidental exempt supplies 20,000.00 Residual input tax incurred 10,000.00

-(a) Mix Co.
+(a) Mixed Co.
 Sdn.
 Bhd. residual input tax recovery percentage for the taxable period of May 2016 is calculated as follows:

 (b) The amount of residual input tax that Mixed Co.
 Sdn.
-Bhd. can or 76.47 % X RM10,000.00 = RM7,647.00
+Bhd. can claim for the period is,

-Residual input tax recovery % X Residual input tax
+Residual input tax recovery % X Residual input tax or 88.24 % X RM10,000.00 = RM8,824.00

 (c) Mixed Co.
 Sdn.
-Bhd. can only claim RM7,647.00 out of the RM10,000.00 of residual input tax incurred by him in that taxable period.
+Bhd. can only claim RM8,824.00 out of the RM10,000.00 of residual input tax incurred by him in that taxable period.